-A walk through the supermarket aisles can sometimes feel like going plastic free is just a distant fantasy, while recent images of Covid related face masks and gloves washed up on beaches remind us of damage caused by single use plastics.
+Shopping can sometimes feel like going plastic-free is a distant fantasy.
+Recent images of face masks and gloves washed up on beaches remind us of damage caused by single-use plastics.

-But there are of course many benefits to plastic: it is tough, strong, cheap and provides good protection.
-The trouble with plastic is that it just doesn’t decompose.
-If the author Jane Austin, born in 1775, had had supermarkets in the 18th century, and bought the odd ready meal, her single use plastic packaging would still be in existence today!
-In fact, every bit of plastic that has been made is still around, unless it’s been incinerated.
+But there are many benefits to plastic.
+It is tough, strong, cheap, and provides good protection.
+The trouble with plastic is that it does not decompose.
+If Henry VIII, King of England from 1491 to 1547, had bought the odd plastic water bottle, his single-use plastic packaging would only just have degraded!
+Every bit of plastic ever made is still around unless it’s incinerated.

-The good news though is that there are some examples of ‘better plastics’ – which are widely recyclable and made from recycled material, although these can be quite hard to find.
-There are also many more plastic free or very low plastic solutions appearing, from veg boxes, to bakeries, zero waste shops and local markets.
+The good news is that some examples of ‘better plastics’ are widely recyclable and made from recycled material, although these can be quite hard to find.
+Many more plastic-free or low plastic solutions are appearing, from veg boxes to bakeries, zero waste shops, and local markets.

-So Plastic Free July is an excellent time to take stock of our plastic use and while going ‘Plastic free’ might feel a little over ambitious, finding steps to reduce plastic usage, can be quite straightforward.
-And once you’ve found the right steps for you, you can make them part of your lifestyle.
+So Plastic Free July is an excellent time to take stock of our plastic use, and while going ‘Plastic free’ might feel a little over-ambitious, finding steps to reduce plastic usage can be straightforward.
+Once you’ve found the steps for you, you can make them part of your lifestyle.

-Plastic pollution is one of the environmental issues we cover in Giki Zero, which helps everyone understand, track and lighten their footprint on the planet.
-Whether you’re just starting out, or run your own sustainability network, there is always something more we can do.
+Plastic pollution is an environmental issue we cover in Giki Zero, which helps everyone to think carbon and cut carbon.
+Whether you’re just starting or running your sustainability programme at work, there is always something more we can do.

 Ideas to get started